Nickrhys/Octocat_Challenge/README.md

 OCTOCAT CHALLENGE
 =================

-This challenge got us used to using Git-Hub, by teaching me how to create branches of a repository, to fork from someone elses repository and to add changes to that repository.
+This challenge got us used to using GitHub, by teaching me how to create branches of a repository, to clone someone elses repository and to add changes from your forked repository to the original.
+See both the master and answers branches for more GitHub information.